gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

 # Tutorial: Send a Message from the Cloud to a Simulated Device

+In this tutorial, you learn how to:

+- Create a Message Listener for your Simulated Device
+- Send a Message to your Simulated Device from the Cloud

 Remotely controlling your device from anywhere in the world is a major feature of using the Internet of Things services.
 In this tutorial you'll create a simulated device message listener, send a message to your device from the cloud, then verify the message appears in your listener.
 Following the diagram below:

 1. Create and run a simulated device listener in a command prompt.
 Your listener uses its Device Connection string from the IoT Hub to connect your application directly to your IoT hub.